Larnaka is a city built on the southeastern coast of Cyprus.

 Sights and Churches:

 The Holy Monastery of Stavrovouni is a beautiful monastery standing on the rocky hill of Stavrovouni at an altitude of 750m, in which you can find a part of the Holy Cross there.
-Lastly, the church of Panagia Faneromeni, which dominates the city, is a separate church dating back to 1872 that you can see by taking a stroll in the Old Town of Larnaka.
+Lastly, the church of Panagia Faneromeni, a small Church located on the busy thoroughfare of Faneromeni Avenue and dates back to the early 20th century.

 Also, in the southwest of the city, one can visit Aliki, just beyond the airport which is the main and largest airport in Cyprus.
 It is an important wetland of the island protected by the Ramsar Convention and the NATURA program.
 In fact, the salt lake is a complex of four lakes.
 There you will admire the pink flamingos that overwinter on the beautiful shores of the lake.

 The Hala Sultan Tekke Temple, located in Larnaka, is the most important pilgrimage site for Muslims in Cyprus.
 Another Muslim mosque in Larnaka is the Kebir-Buyuk Mosque, which was originally a Catholic church dedicated to Saint Catherine.
 This mosque is probably the first Ottoman mosque in Cyprus.